-As a guitar player, thoroughly researching your instrument is crucial, but it is equally important to look into the accessories that help you and your audiences hear all of your hard work.
+As a guitar player, thoroughly researching your instrument is crucial, but it’s equally important to look into the accessories that help you and your audiences hear all of your hard work.
 For anyone interested in melting faces in an outdoor arena one day or simply wanting to perform for friends, the right amp can make quite a difference.
-This article will explore the dos and don’ts when it comes to buying your first amp and what qualities appropriately suit your musical needs.
+This article will explore the dos and don’ts when it comes to buying an amp and what qualities appropriately suit your musical needs.

 For most players, finding the right guitar amp is, at first, more a matter of function than of fame.
 You need an amp, or at least you really, really want an amp.
 But where do you even start?
 The possibilities seem endless, the terminology may be new, and not knowing what questions to ask can be frustrating.
 Finding the right amp should be simplified and easy, which is why we’re here.

-I’ll start this review by diving straight into my favorite amps, but if you want to learn more before reading reviews, check out our guitar amp information guide at the bottom of the page here.
+We’ll start this article by reviewing the best guitar amps at each price point, but if you want to learn more about amps before reading reviews, check out our guitar amp information guide at the bottom of the page here.